 Business property owners are required to file a property statement (Form 571-L) each year with the Office of the Assessor-Recorder detailing the acquisition cost of all supplies, equipment, fixtures, and improvements owned at each location within the City and County of San Francisco.
 If you don’t file, the Assessor’s Office will estimate the value of your business property and add a 10% penalty to the assessment.

-If you were unable to pay your property taxes by the deadline because of the COVID-19 crisis, you can submit an online request for a penalty waiver.
+If you were unable to pay your property taxes by the deadline, you can submit an online request for a penalty waiver.
 You can’t apply for a waiver until after the tax deadline has passed, and you must apply once for each bill.

 |Mailed Date Printed on Bill||Delinquent After|